Designer Kate Spade Found Dead

 After she left Mademoiselle in 1991, she decided to launch her own label that focused mainly on handbags, eventually extending to include clothes, jewelry, shoes, and more.
 The first Kate Spade store opened in Soho in 1996.
 By 2004, the brand had gone international.

-Spade sold the last of her company shares in 2006, after it was acquired by the Neiman Marcus Group, and then Liz Claiborne, Inc..
-In 2016, Spade launched a new fashion brand called Frances Valentine, changing her legal name to Katherine Noel Frances Valentine Brosnahan Spade.
+Spade sold the last of her company shares in 2006, after it was acquired by the Neiman Marcus Group, and then Liz Claiborne, Inc. In 2016, Spade launched a new fashion brand called Frances Valentine, changing her legal name to Katherine Noel Frances Valentine Brosnahan Spade.

+Kate Spade New York shared the following statement on Instagram Tuesday afternoon.

 We will update this post as more information becomes available.